Hot Springs National Park Artist in Residence

-The park offers a cabin, rent-free for two to four weeks, to professional artists chosen for the Artist-In-Residence program.
-In return, the park asks each artist to provide two public programs during their stay, and donate an original artwork that is representative of their style and reflecting their residency, to the park collection.
-The artist must also be willing to interact informally with park visitors when contacts are made in the field while working.
+Hot Springs National Park offers a furnished cabin (rent-free) for a scheduled residence to an artist chosen for the Hot Springs National Park Artist-In-Residence program.
+In return, the national park asks every artist to provide a minimum of one (1) public program per week during their stay and donate to the national park’s permanent collection an original work of art that is representative of their style and reflective of their residency.
+The artist must interact informally with national park visitors when contacts are made in the field while working.

 Length of Residency

-Note: Artists are asked to arrive at the Gulpha Gorge Campground by 3:00 p.m. on the day they move into the cabin.
+Note: Artists are asked to arrive at the Gulpha Gorge Campground by 3 p.m. on the day they move into the cabin.

 The Selection Process

 A panel of national park staff and subject matter representatives will choose finalists on the basis of entry materials, recognized talent as demonstrated by participation in juried shows and publications, and the artist’s ability to relate and interpret the park through their work and proposed public programs.
 Selections are made without regard to race, religion, marital status, sex, age, sexual orientation or national origin and only upon completion of a successful background check.